 The preparation of consolidated financial statements requires the use of estimates, assumptions and judgments that in some cases relate to matters that are inherently uncertain.
 These affect the reported amounts of assets and liabilities, including disclosure of contingent assets and liabilities, at the financial statements date, as well as the reported amounts of revenue and expenses during the reporting period.
 The Company's management reviews its estimates, assumptions and judgments on an ongoing basis, at least quarterly, and updates them as required by events or changes in circumstances.
-Changes to estimates and assumptions may therefore affect the reported amounts of revenue and expenses during the reporting period.
+Changes to estimates and assumptions may therefore affect the reported amounts of assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Additionally, actual results could differ from those estimates under different assumptions and conditions.